blake5634/ESP2Ard/TestsDemos/ESP2Ard_ESP32_AIDE/README.md

 configured for ESP32 develoment.
 This code will send data to an Arduino already running the version in an adjacent folder.
 Please make sure the receiving arduino is running and wired properly before proceding.

-# Note: this must be used with Arduino 1.18.
-2.0 does not yet support ESP32
+## Note: this must be used with Arduino 1.18.
+Arduino IDE version 2.0 does not yet support ESP32

 ## instructions
 1) copy ESP2ard.cpp and ESP2Ard.h from one level up into this directory.